emmastrand/EmmaStrand_Notebook/_posts/2021-06-21-16s-Analysis-Pipeline.md

 1. Log into Andromeda using VPN if not on campus.
 2. cd to the 16s folder in the putnamlab folder `cd ../../data/putnamlab/estrand/HoloInt_16s`
 3. Start conda environment `conda activate HoloInt_16s`
-4. Load all modules `sbatch module-load.sh`
 5. Fastqc on all seqs `sbatch fastqc.sh`
 6. View multiqc report (generated in #5) in internet browser.
 7. Create metadata files.
 8. Decide on parameters for all sections of QIIME2.
 9. Run qiime2.
+10. Switch to R

 ## Related resources